Roy Horniman: Stage and screen

-Death
+Death and legacy

 Roy Horniman died on 11 October 1930 at his home at 17 Stanley Crescent in Notting Hill in west London, aged 62.

-Legacy

 The director and screenwriter Robert Hamer discovered Horniman's Israel Rank: The Autobiography of a Criminal, a novel written in 1907, and used it as the basis of the screenplay of the highly-regarded 1949 black comedy Kind Hearts and Coronets, directed by Hamer and produced by Michael Balcon of Ealing Studios.
+The novel was also adapted as the 2026 film How to Make a Killing.

 Horniman's novel Israel Rank was also the inspiration for the 2013 Broadway musical A Gentleman's Guide to Love and Murder.